Posts

 Image

 WELCOME TO MY BLOG!
 Life is dynamic, so I’ve decided to forgo a website and focus on my blog.
 Along with regular blog posts, I can provide all of the information typically found on a website (see pages on the left sidebar), including book blurbs, links, a little bit about me, and ways to connect all in one stop.
-To sign up for occasional updates via email or monthly newsletters, use the contact form on the bottom left side of this page with “Sign me up for updates” in the message block.
+To sign up for occasional updates via email or monthly newsletters, use the "Newsletter Signup" form in the left sidebar (computer) or access through the "hamburger" button on your phone.

 Image